laravel/docs/mix.md

 Many developers suffix their compiled assets with a timestamp or unique token to force browsers to load the fresh assets instead of serving stale copies of the code.
 Mix can handle this for you using the `version` method.

-The `version` method will automatically append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:
+The `version` method will automatically generate an md5 of the file's contents for all compiled files, and apply it as a query string allowing for more convenient cache busting:

     mix.js('resources/assets/js/app.js', 'public/js')
        .version();

-After generating the versioned file, you won't know the exact file name.
-So, you should use Laravel's global `mix` function within your [views](/docs/{{version}}/views) to load the appropriately hashed asset.
-The `mix` function will automatically determine the current name of the hashed file:
+To use the versioned assets, you need to use Laravel's global `mix` function within your [views](/docs/{{version}}/views) to load the hashed asset.
+The `mix` function will automatically append the appropriately query string from `mix-manifest.json` to each asset's filename:

     <link rel="stylesheet" href="{{ mix('/css/app.css') }}">